Vapoor/stardust-music-player/README.md

 Playing: Camellia - Ghost
 ```

-- **Without FMOD**: The program will still work but will only simulate audio playback (no actual sound)
+- **Without FMOD**: The program will still work but will only simulate audio playback (no actual sound which is kinda dumb for a music player)
 - **Playlist Persistence**: Playlists are automatically saved to `playlists.txt` and loaded on startup
-- **osu!
-Path Detection**: Automatically detects the standard osu! installation path
 - **Memory Usage**: Designed to handle large song collections efficiently

 ## Setup Discord Rich Presence